nickbruggen90/LabsVol8021Q/Project 1: NetOps Monitoring/configuration_set-up.md

 ### Virtual Network Editor
-`Inside VMWare Workstation Pro we need to change the virtual NIC settings to fit the IPAM schema of this lab.
+`Inside VMWare Workstation Pro we need to change the virtual NIC settings to fit the IPAM schema of this lab.'
-Refer here for IPAM.`
+'Refer here for IPAM.`

 ### pfSense Creation and Initial Configuration
 First we will create the pfSense VM with VMWare Workstation.
 Use the official pfSense CE .iso release.
 Choose the following configuration for set-up: